Refinance With Bad Credit

 The second option is to check HARP requirements

-As we mentioned previously, HARP was setup in 2009 to provide refinancing options for homeowners with bad credit.
+As we mentioned previously, HARP was setup in 2009 to provide homeowners a way to refinance with bad credit.
 Borrowers can qualify even if their home has very little equity, and sometimes “under water” with a negative equity.

 HARP applicants need not be concerned with their FICO score or their credit report either, as they aren’t a requirement.
 However, there are some requirements that must be met as follows:

 - The current mortgage must be issued by Freddie Mac or Fannie Mae

 - For the past six months, you cannot have any late payments, and for the past twelve months, no more than one.